conan-io/docs/reference/tools.rst

         with tools.environment_append({"MY_VAR": "3", "CXX": "/path/to/cxx"}):
             do_something()

+The environment variables will be overridden if the value is a string, while it will be prepended if the value is a list.
 When the context manager block ends, the environment variables will be unset.

 Parameters:
     - **env_vars** (Required): Dictionary object with environment variable name and its value.